 Instructions

-- Rinse ⅓ cup tuvar dal (pigeon pea lentils) a couple of times in water.
+- Rinse tuvar dal (pigeon pea lentils) a couple of times in water.
 Take the lentils in a 2 litre pressure cooker.

 - Mix well.
-Then cover and pressure cook dal for 7 to 8 whistles or 11 to 12 minutes on medium flame.
+Then cover and pressure cook the lentils for 7 to 8 whistles or 11 to 12 minutes on medium heat.

-- When the pressure settles down on its own, open the lid and check the dal.
-Dal should be completely cooked and mushy.
-Mash dal with a spoon or wired whisk.
+- When the pressure settles falls down on its own, then only open the lid and check the lentils.
+They should be completely cooked and mushy.
+Mash the lentils with a spoon or wired whisk.
 Cover and keep aside.

-- Meanwhile in a bowl soak ½ tablespoon tamarind and ¼ cup warm or hot water for 20 to 30 minutes.
+- Meanwhile in a bowl soak the tamarind in warm or hot water for 20 to 30 minutes.

 - Then later squeeze the soaked tamarind pulp in the water.
 Keep this tamarind pulp aside.

-- In a pan, heat 1 tablespoon oil (preferably sesame oil made from raw sesame seeds).
-Add ⅓ cup pearl onions (shallots) or ⅓ cup chopped onions.
+- In a pan, heat oil (preferably sesame oil made from raw sesame seeds).
+Add pearl onions or chopped onions or shallots.

 - Stir and sauté pearl onions till the onions turn translucent or the edges start to turn light golden.
 For onions, sauté them till they turn translucent.

-- Add ⅓ cup chopped or diced tomatoes. sauté for 1 to 2 minutes.
+- Add chopped or diced tomatoes.
+Sauté for 1 to 2 minutes.

-- Then add 1 cup water and 1 pinch turmeric powder.
-Mix again.
+- Then add water and turmeric powder.
+Stir and mix again.

-- Cover the pan and cook the drumsticks on a low to medium flame.
+- Cover the pan and cook the drumsticks on a low to medium heat.

 - In between do check when the drumsticks are cooking.